History of videotelephony: AT&T Picturephone Mod I

-First video conferencing service: 1970
+First privately available videophone service: 1970s

 AT&T magazine advertisement announcing commercial launch of Picturephone service.

 AT&T developed a refined Picturephone throughout the late 1960s, resulting in the "Mod II" (Model No. 2), which served as the basis for AT&T's launch of the first true video conferencing service.
 Unlike earlier systems, in which people had to visit public videophone booths, any company or individual could pay to be connected to the system, after which they could call anyone in the network from their home or office.

 The inaugural video call occurred on June 30, 1970, between Pittsburgh Mayor Peter Flaherty and Chairman and CEO John Harper of Alcoa.
 The service officially launched the next day, July 1, 1970, with 38 Picturephones located at eight Pittsburgh companies.
 Among the first subscribers, Westinghouse Electric Corporation became Bell's largest Picturephone customer, leasing 12 sets.
 The following year, Picturephone service expanded to central Chicago and the suburb of Oak Brook, before expanding to other large East Coast cities.